KramyQ/Star-Wars-App/README.md

 - Api requests are abstracted using controllers
 - User input is content checked client-side

-- API in routes.py
-- algorithm in odds_computer.py
 ## Setup
 - the app was created using vue-cli
 - dev dependencies and production dependencies correctly separated, using ESlint and babel